gagebenne/seat-critique/README.md

 Next, to setup the database: `docker-compose run web rake db:create`.

-Finally, run `rake db:create` then `rake db:migrate`, all with `docker-compose run web` preceeding the command.
+Finally, run `rake db:create`, `rake db:seed`, then `rake db:migrate`, all with `docker-compose run web` preceeding the command.

-With the databse set up, docker running, Seat Critique should be ready to run!
+With the database set up, docker running, Seat Critique should be ready to run!
 Type `docker-compose up` to launch the app.
 Also, try running the application detached `docker-compose up -d` to avoid server.pid issues.

 ### Works Cited/Libraries Used: